manjunathch/unxdb-serch/README.md

 </IfModule>

-you can also place in apache conf(vhost conf).
+you can also place the above rules in apache conf(vhost conf).

 TODOS:

+Secure file upload ;
+validate uploded csv file
+current implementation of push to database by reading csv file support for one time only(that to you need to truncate if you have older data and upload).this can be improved in future